- Jobber Blueprint /

 Your business entity options include:

 - Operating solo as a sole proprietor (U.S., CA) or sole trader (UK, AU).
-Sole proprietorship is a common business entity choice for entrepreneurs working alone.
+A sole proprietorship is a common business entity choice for entrepreneurs working alone.

-- Partnering with another person to share leadership responsibilities.
-This is called a partnership (U.S., CA, UK), or a joint venture or co-operative (AU).
+- Partnering with another person to share leadership responsibilities is called a partnership (U.S., CA, UK), joint venture, or co-operative (AU).

 - Incorporating as a limited liability company or LLC (U.S.), corporation (CA), limited company or limited partnership (UK), or company (AU) to reduce risk and protect your personal assets.